aarkerio/ZentaurLMS/docs/luminus_intro.md

         e)
     .... ))

-such code can be used in the front and the back end. *Reader Conditionals* is how that feature of Clojure is called.
+such code can be used in the front and the back end, another great reason of why Clojure environment is so cool, can you mix Python and React code?, no you can't! but you can with *Reader Conditionals*, that is how this feature of Clojure/ClojureScript is called, btw.

 The dir *env* save the configuration for the three environments: development, test and production.
 In the root of your new app you'll the *project.clj* file.
 Open it... scary hu? not so much really, the main sections are the *:dependencies* and the *:profiles* sections.
 It's a good idea to keep your dependencies in alphabetical order.
 The *:profiles* sections matches with two of our environment: the test and the dev.
 The *:uberjar* part is related with the production deployment because, in the future, we'll need to create the file *myblog.jar* and upload it to our production server.
 As with Puma or Unicorn, an Nginx server is used to setup a Clojure app in production.